Virus delay, sexism row: Tokyo's turbulent Olympic timeline - RFI

 Polls show around 80 percent of people in Japan say the event should be cancelled or postponed again.

-But organisers and the IOC insist the event will be held, and Suga says the Games will be "proof of mankind's victory over the virus".
+But organisers and the IOC insist the Games will be held, and Prime Minister Yoshihide Suga says they will be "proof of mankind's victory over the virus".

 - February 2021: Sexism furore -